rosch100/mcp-encrypted-sqlite/README.md

 For issues, questions, or contributions, please open an issue on [GitHub](https://github.com/rosch100/mcp-sqlite/issues).

-## Listing in Public Directories
+## Metadata

-This MCP server can be listed in public MCP server directories.
-See [DIRECTORY_LISTING.md](DIRECTORY_LISTING.md) for instructions on how to submit this server to various public directories like MCPList.ai, MCP Index, and others.
+This server includes `server.json` with metadata for MCP server directories and registries.